autoimmune, cancer, infection, pericarditis, treatment

 ESRD: end-stage renal disease

-NSAIDs: non-steroid anti-inflammatory drugs
+NSAID: non-steroid anti-inflammatory drugs

-PCIS: post cardiac injury syndromes
+PCIS: post-cardiac injury syndromes

 SLE: systemic lupus erythematosus

-What is the treatment of a pericarditis?
+What is the treatment of an idiopathic pericarditis?

 When is pericarditis a serious illness and when is it not?